pageinsec/portswigger_academy/README.md

 Going in the order of the recomended learning path - starting with SQLi.
 Community soluations are excellent - make sure to check those out.

+Section takeaways are here: https://apageinsec.wordpress.com/portswigger-web-academy-stuff/ (May also end up putting more details there if I have time.)

 # Resources
 [PortSwigger Academy](https://portswigger.net/web-security/)